 After the operation, the remote data buffer MUST contain the "Original Remote Data Value" (if comparison did not match) or the masked "Swap Data" (if the comparison did match).
 CmpSwap Atomic Operations MUST target buffer addresses that are 64-bit aligned.
-CmpSwap Atomic Operations that target buffer addresses that are not 64-bit aliqued:
+If a CmpSwap Atomic Operation is attempted on a target ULP Buffer address that is not 64-bit aligned:

-- The operation MUST NOT be performed, - The Responder's memory MUST NOT be modified, - The result MUST be surfaced as an error, and - o A terminate message MUST be generated (see Section 8.2. for the terminate message contents)
+- The operation MUST NOT be performed, 0 - 0 The Responder's memory MUST NOT be modified, - The result MUST be surfaced as an error, and 0 - o A terminate message MUST be generated (see Section 8.2. for the terminate message contents)